google/TestParameterInjector/README.md

 @TestParameter({"!!binary 'ZGF0YQ=='", "some_string"}) byte[] bytes;
 ```

+For non-primitive types (e.g. String, enums, bytes), `"null"` is always parsed as the `null` reference.

 #### Multiple parameters: All combinations are run

 If there are multiple `@TestParameter`-annotated values applicable to one test